 - Questionable where the funding will actually go/come from

-With the change in administrations two years ago, it has taken some time for Governor Ige to layout how the Transformation would continue.
+With the change in administrations four years ago, it has taken some time for Governor Ige to layout how the transformation would continue.
 Here is a recent video with his and other key legislators positions.

-In 2016, the Office of Enterprise Technology Services was created to combine the Office of Information Management and Technology and the Information and Communication Services Division under the state Chief Information Officer.
-Each year the CIO and other key technology councils and committees are required to submit a progress report to the legislature.
-Below are reports submitted in December 2016 and January 2017.
+In 2016, the Office of Enterprise Technology Services was established to consolidate the Office of Information Management and Technology and the Information and Communication Services Division under the state Chief Information Officer.
+Each year the CIO and other key technology councils and committees are required to submit annual reports to the Legislature.
+Below are reports submitted in December 2017.

 |Problem||Project||Benefits to You|